Univ. Prof. Mag. Dr. Christina Lutter

 Recent publications include:

-In Press: with Andre Gingrich, Visions of Community.
+with Andre Gingrich, Visions of Community.
 Comparative Approaches to Medieval Forms of Identity in Europe and Asia.
 (History and Anthropology, Thematic Journal Issue 2014).

 Forthcoming: with Walter Pohl and Eirik Hovden, Meanings of Community across Eurasia (Visions of Community, vol. 1, Leiden: Brill 2015).